ritu-mewada/Data_Science/Covid-19/README.md

 # Problem Statement:
-Analyze the data of Covid-19 patients
+Analysis of the data of persons who had appeared for test at centers or at laboratories for Covid-19